 - help train the next generation of Cuban marine scientists.

-The Program builds upon a strong foundation of scientific research.
+The program builds upon a strong foundation of scientific research.
 Research not only serves the purpose of advancing science and informing conservation policy efforts, but also helps forge strong, long-term collaborative relationships and credibility, facilitating efforts in the policy arena.
-Further, collaborative scientific research is a long-supported activity by both the Cuban and U.S. governments, presenting fewer political hurdles for licensing, approvals and permits.

 Our Ocean Doctor sponsored trip to Gardens of the Queen in Cuba exceeded all expectations.
 Lodging and transportation arrangements In Havana along with the educational component and guided tours made the land based days interesting and well worth while.
 The diving experience was almost beyond belief!
 Imagine what Caribbean marine life was like 50 or 100 years ago, that’s what you’ll see in the Gardens of the Queen.